JordyMail/Microcontroller_IoT_Project/4-DOF-Robotic-Arm/Readme.md

 # 4-DOF MeArm Robot

-Building and programming a 4-degree-of-freedom robotic arm (MeArm Robot Kit) using Arduino Uno and a joystick.
+Building and programming a 4-degree-of-freedom robotic arm (MeArm Robot Kit) using Arduino Uno and a **joystick**.

 ## Robot Arm